mmckechney/SqlBuildManager/docs/change_notes.md

 # SQL Build Manager Change Notes

+### Version 13.0.4

+- *ADDED:* New command `sbm add` to add scripts to an existing SBM package or SBX project file from a list of scripts
+- *ADDED:* New command `sbm list` to output script information of SBM packages (run order, script name, date added/modified, user info, script ids, script hashes)
+- *UPDATED:* The `sbm create` command can now also create an SBX project file, not just an SBM package
+- *UPDATED:* Tabular output for `sbm policycheck` command to make it easier to read.
+Defaulting enterprise config to GitHub file.

 ### Version 13.0.3

 - *FIXED:* Update to Dacpac change scripts to identify new header delimiter
-- *FIXED:* Issue creating scripts between incompatable SQL Server versions.
+- *FIXED:* Issue creating scripts between incompatible SQL Server versions.
 Will now output a warning and continue to create the scripts with the flag `AllowIncompatiblePlatform=true`
 - *ADDED:* New command `sbm create` to create a new SBM file from a list of scripts
-- *UPDATED:* Can now use Windows auth for DACPAC creation
+- *UPDATED:* Can now use Windows authentication for DACPAC creation
-- *UPDATED:* updated Nuget packages
+- *UPDATED:* updated NuGet packages

 ### Version 13.0.2